bmidget/kohana-assets/readme.md

 Every asset you add has to have a key and a value associated with it.
 They key is to keep track of all the assets already added, and the value is the path to the asset.

 !!
-If you want to add asset files to your assets object that area located in the directory defined in your config file, do not start your path with an `/`.
+If you want to add asset files to your assets object that area located in the directory defined in your config file, do not start your path with a `/`.

 ```
 // With an array